sulthan1866cd/training/task5:js/README.md

 ## ajax
 - fetch new user detail every time when user clicks a button and rendering on web page without reloading the page

+## DynamicTable
+- dynamically created inputs to get number of rows and columns
+- created table layout based on given input

 ## json placeholder tabele
 - fetched array of jsons form jsonplaceholder api and dynamically created table with js
 - added fetures like search, sort, pagition for the table data